IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 More information about data in [MPLBank Readme].

+This journey will discover, test and use theses Banking APIs using a sample banking application, then enhance it using IBM Bluemix.

 ## Included Components

-The journey is accomplished by using an Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture.
+The journey is accomplished by using a Hybrid [IBM Bluemix] / [IBM Z Mainframe] architecture.

 * [IBM Db2]
 * [IBM CICS Transaction Server]